 Role of Comparable Company Analysis in our Compensation Decisions.
 In order to develop a competitive compensation package for our named executive officers, the Compensation Committee compares our compensation package with those of a peer group of public companies.
 The peer group includes department stores and specialty stores.
-A complete listing of the companies in the peer group appears below:
+A complete listing of the companies in the 2023 peer group appears below:

 Abercrombie & Fitch Co.

-American Eagle Outfitters, Inc.

-Chico's FAS, Inc.

-The Gap, Inc.

-L Brands, Inc.

-Macy's, Inc.

-Ulta Beauty, Inc.

-Urban Outfitters, Inc.

-DICK'S Sporting Goods, Inc.

-Shoe Carnival, Inc.

-Williams-Sonoma, Inc.
+American Eagle Outfitters, Inc. Chico's FAS, Inc. The Children's Place, Inc. DICK'S Sporting Goods, Inc. The Gap, Inc. Macy's, Inc. Nordstrom, Inc. Shoe Carnival, Inc. Starbucks Corporation The TJX Companies, Inc. Ulta Beauty, Inc. Urban Outfitters, Inc. Williams-Sonoma, Inc.

+For fiscal 2023, the Compensation Committee, in conjunction with its independent consultant, determined to remove L Brands, Inc. ("L Brands") from the list of peer groups pursuant to L Brands' separation into two, distinct business units that the Compensation Committee considers less relevant.
 The Compensation Committee believes companies in the peer group are comparable to the Company in operations, management style and culture.
 However, the number of senior executives retained by the Company is generally lower than the number of senior executives at other companies in the peer group, which we believe places our executive management closer in the chain of command to associates for whom they are responsible.
 The benefit of our structure is that we are able to effectively manage our associates without unnecessary layers of intermediate managers.
 The Compensation Committee believes this approach increases the demands upon the named executive officers' time and requires a greater depth of knowledge of operations than that of their peers in the peer group.
 Accordingly, the Compensation Committee believes that our named executive officers' compensation should reflect this increased responsibility.